neilkimmett/DigitalInnovation.github.io/dijobs/_posts/2014-05-08-amazing-uk-and-visual-designer.markdown

 If you want to work across product groups in a super fast paced, highly collaborative culture and be an active member of the design community read on….

 ###Essential:
-* Strong and proven ability of Visual and UX digital design, including info architecture, interaction design & UI design
+* Strong and proven ability of Visual and UX design, including info architecture, interaction design & UI design
 * Well practiced in the creation of a range of UX deliverables with a great working knowledge of tools such as Omnigraffle, Visio, Axure etc
 * Exceptional visual design aesthetic, variation of style and awareness of digital design & UX trends and innovations
 * Fluent in Adobe creative suite